 Omeprazole vs. Esomeprazole for Frequent Heartburn

 The over-the-counter medicine aisle has so many options to treat different common symptoms.
 Heartburn is no exception, with two of the most common ingredients for treating frequent heartburn being omeprazole and esomeprazole.
-While these medications share similarities, they also have distinct characteristics that set them apart.
 In this article, we will delve into the differences and similarities between omeprazole and esomeprazole.

 Both esomeprazole and omeprazole belong to a class of medications known as proton pump inhibitors (PPIs).
 PPIs work by reducing the production of stomach acid, providing relief from symptoms like frequent heartburn that are caused by excess acid production.